Paox2/sokoban/README.md

 ## <a name="fundamental"></a>Fundamental

-#### Name : Wendi Han

-#### ID: 20126355

 #### Word counts(except catalog, link tag and images) : ≈ 480words.

 #### JavaDoc : Docs/index.html

 #### Test : Windows, Intellij idea, Maven, java 14, javafx 13

-#### Compile Detail(if cannot run):

-- Normally, it will automatic download the javafx resources and test package I needed because I add dependence on the 'pom.xml'

-- If it is not work and shows javafx class cannot be recognized, please re-download the sources from  remote warehouse

-- If game cannot play, try to set follow option:  the java JDK version I use is 14,

-  bytecode version 14	-    In *"settings - compiler - java compile  - target bytecode version : 14"*

-  project Sdk : 14   -   In *"project structure - project - project SDK : 14"*

-  project language level :  14   -   In *"project structure - project - project language level : 14"*

-  Module SDK : 14   -   In *"project structure - module- module SDK : 14"*

-- If it shows the error about openjfx version 0.05, please open the main/Main.java and run Main.main()
-- If above setting cannot make it work, please contact with me : scywh1@nottingham.ac.uk